Raydje/LangGragh-Agent-IA-for-Misra-C/README.md

 ---

-## SQLite Checkpoint Memory
+## MongoDB Checkpoint Memory

-Every node execution in the LangGraph pipeline is automatically persisted to a local `checkpoints.sqlite` database via LangGraph's `AsyncSqliteSaver`.
+Every node execution in the LangGraph pipeline is automatically persisted to MongoDB Atlas via LangGraph's `AsyncMongoDBSaver`.
 This provides:

 - **Durable state** — the full `ComplianceState` (query, retrieved rules, validation results, critique feedback, token counts) is saved after each node completes.
 - **Session continuity** — clients resume conversations by re-using a `thread_id`.
 The graph picks up exactly where it left off.
 - **Crash recovery** — if the server restarts mid-pipeline, the checkpoint allows resumption from the last completed node rather than re-running from scratch.
+- **Horizontal scaling** — unlike a local SQLite file, MongoDB Atlas is accessible from multiple server instances, enabling stateless, scalable deployments.

-The SQLite connection is managed via FastAPI's `lifespan` context manager in `main.py`: opened on startup, passed into `build_graph()`, and closed cleanly on shutdown.
+The MongoDB connection is managed via FastAPI's `lifespan` context manager in `main.py`: opened on startup, passed into `build_graph()`, and closed cleanly on shutdown.

 ---